Dejal/DejalView/README.markdown

 Requirements
 ------------

-This code requires Xcode 4 or later for the `weak` attribute and lack of ivars, but should work with all versions of iOS, and with or without ARC.
+- Xcode 4 or later for the `weak` attribute and lack of ivars.
+- Should work with all versions of iOS.
+- Should work with or without ARC.

 Features